MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-fod-19.md

         -   To run Failover Cluster Manager, enter **cluadmin** at the command prompt.

+## Installing the App Compatibility FOD

+ >[!IMPORTANT]
+   >The App Compatibility FOD can only be installed on Server Core.
+Do not attempt to add the Server Core App Compatibility FOD to a Windows Server installation of Windows Server with Desktop Experience.

 ### To add the Server Core App Compatibility feature on demand (FOD) to a running instance of Server Core

- >[!NOTE]
-   > Do not attempt to add the Server Core App Compatibility FOD to a Windows Server installation of Windows Server with Desktop Experience.

  >[!NOTE]
    > This procedure uses Deployment Image Servicing and Management (DISM.exe), a command-line tool.
 For more information about DISM commands, see [DISM Capabilities Package Servicing Command-Line Options](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-capabilities-package-servicing-command-line-options).